w3c/wot/plugfest/2018-prague/preparation.md

 The Proxy Servient are seperated to 2 types fo them, Remote Proxy and Local Proxy.
 The Remote Proxy Servient is deployed on the Internet and connected with the Applicationd Serivent and the Local Proxy Servient.
 The Local Proxy Servient is done on the Local network and connects with the Remote Proxy Servient and the Device Servient.
 The layered diagram is shown below.

 ## 2.2 Servients and Protocols
 Notes: The following contents has been just copied from Barlingame table.
-Please modify this.
+Please modify below directly or this powerpoint, https://github.com/w3c/wot/tree/master/plugfest/2017-burlingame/servients_prague.pptx

 <table>
  <tr><th>Servients</th><th colspan=2>Fujitsu</th><th colspan=2>Panasonic</th><th>Internet Reserach Institute</th><th colspan=2>Siemens</th><th>Lemonbeat</th><th colspan=2>Intel</th><th colspan=2>SmartThings</th><th>EURECOM</th><th></th></tr>